bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 In your `.env` file, set the `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.

+### Setting Allowed Hosts

+For reasons related to security, you'll also need to specify the domain from which the application will be accessible from.

+In your `.env` file, set the `SAFE_HOSTS` to your domain.
+If Greenlight is accessible at `https://bbb.example.com/b` then `SAFE_HOSTS=bbb.example.com`

 ### Configure Specific Settings

-Other than the 2 configurations listed above, there are many different options for configuring Greenlight.
+Other than the 3 configurations listed above, there are many different options for configuring Greenlight.
 All possible configurations are listed in the `.env` file.

 You can find more info on specific settings that can be configured [here](gl-config.html).